Museums of Paris

 One of the most visited museums worldwide

-Due to the sheer size of the museum, visitors will need a whole morning to get a general idea of the Louvre and see the most important paintings, sculptures and other types of art.
+Due to the museum’s sheer size, visitors will need a whole morning to get a general idea of the Louvre and see the most important paintings, sculptures, and other types of art.
 The Louvre is so vast that one could easily spend several days exploring its exhibitions.
-If you’re an art lover, and you want a deeper understanding of the artwork in the Louvre the museum offers guests an audio guide with information on each an every piece in the gallery.
-You can download it as an app for mobile of Nintendo 3DS.
-Although the Louvre Museum is extremely prestigious worldwide, for those who are not passionate about art the visit can become a bit tedious due to the museum’s dimensions, the heat and the crowds of people.
+If you’re an art lover and want a deeper understanding of the artwork in the Louvre, the museum offers guests an audio guide with information on every piece in the gallery.
+You can download it as an app for mobile Nintendo 3DS.
+Although the Louvre Museum is extremely prestigious worldwide, the visit can become tedious for those who are not passionate about art due to the museum’s dimensions, the heat, and the crowds of people.

 Musée d’Orsay